-The CLIAwaived, Inc. Urinalysis Reagent Strips (CLIA-X) for Urinalysis are firm plastic strips to which several different reagent areas are affixed.
-Depending on the product being used, the CLIA-X Urine Reagent Strips provide tests for Glucose, Bilirubin, Ketone (Acetoacetic acid), Specific Gravity, Blood, pH, Protein, Urobilinogen, Nitrite, Leukocytes, and Ascorbic Acid in Urine.
-Test results may provide information regarding the status of carbohydrate metabolism, kidney and liver function, acid-base balance, and bacteriuria.
-1.2 Please refer to the outside box and bottle label for the specific test parameters of the product you are using.
+Urine Reagent Strips (URS) for Urinalysis are firm plastic strips to which several different reagent areas are affixed.

+Depending on the product being used, Urine Reagent Strips provide tests for Glucose, Bilirubin, Ketone (Acetoacetic acid), Specific Gravity, Blood, pH, Protein, Urobilinogen, Nitrite, Leukocytes, and Ascorbic Acid in Urine.
+Test results may provide information regarding the status of carbohydrate metabolism, kidney and liver function, acid-base balance, and bacteriuria.^{1,2} Please refer to the outside box and bottle label for the specific test parameters of the product you are using.

-The CLIA-X Reagent Strips are packaged along with a drying agent in a plastic bottle with a twist-off cap.
+Teco Urine Reagent Strips are packaged along with a drying agent in a plastic bottle with a twist-off cap.
 Each strip is stable and ready to use upon removal from the bottle.
 The entire reagent strip is disposable.
 Results are obtained by direct comparison of the test strip with the color blocks printed on the bottle label.
 No calculations or laboratory instruments are required.